-Bacteria from grazing sequester sulfates that prevent acids from leaching out heavy metals while simultaneously mobilizing the light mineral salts left behind from the water used to rinse out residual cyanide.
+Significantly, intestinal bacteria from grazing sequester sulfates that prevent acids from leaching out heavy metals while simultaneously mobilizing the light mineral salts left behind from the water used to rinse out residual cyanide.

-Break the surface, spread native grass straw, bring in the animals, tromp, chew, and poop, then wait for winter, and voila!
-Jobs like this require little to no irrigation.
-This method is becoming increasingly accepted in the mining industry.
+Break the surface, spread native grass straw, bring in the animals, tromp, chew, and poop, wait for winter, and voila!
+A process like this requires little to no irrigation.
+This method has become increasingly accepted in the mining industry.